| |

 the quality of an individual life, and on which basis everybody

-indeed is an artist in ways (at least at times).
+is an artist indeed (at least at times).
 Beyond that and

 because of the more meaningful relations with the world it inspires,

-he looks at art as relevant to and an essential vehicle in the
+he looks at the act of art as directly linked to the co-created quality of and meaning within life and as an essential vehicle even in the

 survival of our species.

-California) and the Lucas Prize (City of Den Bosch, The Netherlands),
+California) and the Lucas Prize (by the City of Den Bosch, The Netherlands),

 and has shown his work in Europe and the United States.